Tom Lewis, associate professor and chair, photography, digital filmmaking, animation and digital media

 Lewis studied at KCAI on a Presidential Merit Scholarship and went on to earn a B.F.A. degree from the School of the Art Institute of Chicago and an M.F.A. degree from the University of Washington, where he held the Jane and David Davis Fellowship and Parnasuss Endowment.

-Douglas Hudson is an independent animation director and educator with more than 15 years experience designing and leading highly effective undergraduate curriculum.
-In addition to teaching, Hudson has produced non-‐commercial animated shorts, ranging from stream of consciousness abstractions to wry observational narratives, for the last 20 years.
+Douglas Hudson is an independent animation director and educator with more than 15 years' experience designing and leading highly effective undergraduate curriculum.
+In addition to teaching, Hudson has been producing independent animated shorts, ranging from stream of consciousness abstractions to wry observational narratives, for the last 25 years.

-Hudson founded the animation department for KCAI in 2005, authoring, implementing and teaching the original NASAD-accredited curriculum as well as serving as program head from 2005-‐2009 and department chair from 2009-‐2013.
-Presently, the department is the second largest major on campus with a total enrollment of more than 100 students.
+Hudson founded the animation department for KCAI in 2005, authoring, implementing and leading the original NASAD & HLC-accredited curriculum.
+He served as program head from 2005‐2009 and department chair from 2009‐2013.

-In addition to many departmental honors and distinctions over the years, three of his students were awarded a Student Academy Award for their senior film, "Dried Up," in 2010.
-Additionally, a high percentage of his graduates consistently transition directly into the animation industry and/or establish alternative creative careers.
+In addition to many departmental honors and distinctions over the years, three of his students were awarded a Student Academy Award for their graduation film, "Dried Up," in 2010 and, most recently (spring 2014), one of his students received a Jack Kent Cooke Foundation Graduate Arts Award.
+The majority of his students consistently transition directly into the animation industry and/or establish successful alternative creative careers.

 Hudson has designed and taught all levels of undergraduate and high school animation curriculum in addition to providing solid administrative leadership and oversight.
 His areas of focus are curricular design and development, animation history, principals of animation and the mentoring of students through the professional‐practice/production process.